dotnet/roslyn/Notes-on-formatting.md

 This is done with `AddAlignmentBlockOperationRelativeToFirstTokenOnBaseTokenLine(list, brace)`.

-As described above, you need newlines (ie. known to the formatting engine, not just a newline character in source) for indentation to kick in.
+As noted above, you need newlines (ie. known to the formatting engine, not just a newline character in source) for indentation to kick in.

 ### Anchoring

 Anchoring a block to a token means that if formatting moves the token, then the block will be moved along with the token.
 This is done with `AddAnchorIndentationOperation(list, anchor)`.

 This is illustrated by the argument list for a method invocation.
 In both screen captures below, the formatting will cause the method name to be indented properly.
-As you can see, the arguments will just shift along with it, retaining their relative position.
+As you can see, the arguments will just shift along with it, retaining their relative position (the arguments are anchored to the open parenthesis).

 ![anchoring1](https://user-images.githubusercontent.com/12466233/45203634-a0758c80-b231-11e8-9835-e8a289672b52.gif)